 The first train through Eudora came January 1, 1872.
 According to Meades Manual, the route from Pleasant Hill, Missouri, to Lawrence, a distance of 61.59 miles, was known as the St. Louis, Lawrence and Denver, and afterward changed to the St. Louis Lawrence & Western and subsequently changed to the P.H. & D. S. R.R.
 The Atchison, Topeka, and Santa Fe Railroad bought the Union Pacific line in 1874, although some reports claim 1877.
 The first Kansas Biennial Report, in 1878 stated: “The Kansas Midland Railroad runs on the south bank of the Kansas river from Topeka to Kansas City; principal stations, Lawrence, Lecompton and Eudora.”

-The first Eudora station agent was O. G. Richards.
-William Getker, a Western Union telegrapher, also was an agent on the Atchison Topeka & Santa Fe line.
-Sam Carr, station agent from 1878 to 1937, pictured here, got his start after an 1876 telegraphy study and short stints in Lawrence, Stanley, and various Colorado locations.
+Michael Greenlee, began work at the Missouri Pacific Railroad Company January 1, 1872, and within months was the Eudora agent.
+The Santa Fe railroad "doubled his labors, while he was also appointed to act as agent for two express companies and the Western Union Telegraph Company."
+He resigned in 1878 for health reasons.
+O. G. Richards and William Getker, a Western Union telegrapher, also were agents on the he first Eudora station agent was O. G. Richards.
+Sam Carr, station agent from 1878 to 1937, got his start after an 1876 telegraphy study and short stints in Lawrence, Stanley, and various Colorado locations.
 An agent of the Atchison, Topeka & Santa Fe Railroad, and of Wells, Fargo & Company's Express, Eudora, Carr was born in Wayne County, Ohio, on November 29, 1857.
 His parents settled in Eudora in 1866, wrote William G. Cutler in his History of the State of Kansas.
 J.W.
 Butts, a son-in-law of Oscar Richards, came from Colorado to be a station agent in 1900, also.